Straight-Tuck End Carton (STE) or Aeroplane-Tuck Carton is one of the most common styles of carton, the closure panel are with the same panel

 1. Tuck Flaps – those are adjacent to the panel on the end side and are inserted into the carton to close it.

 2. Dust Flaps – the two relatively small flaps on the end side.
 There should be four dust flaps on a carton

 3. The Glue Flap – a carton magazine is formed into a carton with the Glue Flap connecting two ends of it.

-For your better understanding we present you as follows a footprint of Tuck end Carton which we will talk in the next part.
+For your better understanding, we present to you as follows a footprint of Tuck end Carton which we will talk about in the next part.